 mount -t cifs //ad.fi.muni.cz/DFS/home/login /mnt/fi-win-home \ -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

-/mnt/fi-home can be done again with a command
+/mnt/fi-home can be done with the command

 mount with the following options:

 muj_stroj# mount -t nfs home.fi.muni.cz:/export/home/login /mnt/fi-home \ -o rw,noatime,soft,actimeo=30,vers=3,sloppy,addr=220.127.116.11and for

-exec - the choice
+exec - choice

 home.fi.muni.cz:/export/home/login /mnt/fi-home nfs rw,user,exec,noatime,soft,actimeo=30,vers=3,sloppy,addr=22.214.171.124 0 0

-/home/login/mail into the directory
+/home/login/mail to the directory

-~/fi-home can be done as follows:
+~/fi-mail can be done as follows:

 If this command ends with a file access error